Module 19 of 21 · Practice-Strategy

 You want to capture only TCP headers without payload data to analyse connection patterns without recording sensitive application content.
 Which tcpdump option limits the capture to headers only?

-- Packet capture records bytes on the wire.
-For unencrypted traffic this includes payload; for TLS it captures headers, handshake details, and SNI, but the payload is ciphertext without session keys.
+• Packet capture records bytes on the wire.
+For unencrypted traffic this includes payload; for TLS and QUIC it captures visible headers, timing, sizes, and ciphertext, with SNI and transport details depending on TLS version, ECH deployment, and protocol.

 Standards and sources cited in this module